GeoNode/ansible-geonode/README.md

 Requirements
 ------------

-There are two options in order to use this project:
+There are three cases to use this project:
+* You already have a GeoNode template published on GitHub.
+You can continue with the next section without any additional requirements.
-* You will need to create and activate a virtualenv, pip install geonode, clone the template project, push your changes to github and update the Role Variables.
+* You do not have a GeoNode template published on GitHub and wish to create one.
+You will need to create and activate a virtualenv, pip install geonode, clone the template project, push your changes to github and update the Role Variables.
+For more details see http://github.com/geonode/geonode-project
-* Alternativelly, if you use "GeoNode" as the github_user variable, this Role will clone and install the empty GeoNode template project for you (this is meant to be a demonstration-only setup, for production setup use the first option).
+* You do not have a GeoNode template and you do not want to create one.
+In that case use "GeoNode" as the github_user variable, this Role will clone and install the empty GeoNode template project for you (this is meant to be a demonstration-only setup, for production setup use the first option).

 Role Variables
 --------------